nodecopter/nodecopter.com/organizing.md

 You can do this in one of two ways:

-* Buy food & drinks from the venue: This will most likely be more expensive, but it easier to coordinate and some venues will require it.
+* Buy food & drinks from the venue: This will most likely be more expensive, but easier to coordinate and some venues will require it.
 * **Recommended:** Buy drinks & order delivery food yourself: This is is cheaper and more flexible, but requires a little more work.